-"With the help of the wheelchair, I have been more mobile and am able to attend to some household chores as well as socialise as I used to.
+"Medical camps brought primary healthcare closer to people's homes.
+The health sessions in the vicinity on COVID-19, health and hygiene, and HIV and AIDS, were attended by men and women from surrounding villages, which has helped the community in maintaining its well-being and a clean environment."
+Natho from Umerkot "With the help of the wheelchair, I have been more mobile and am able to attend to some household chores as well as socialise as I used to.
 At times when I felt more pain, I was not able to visit the MNCH.
 However, now I am able to visit the health centre when needed.
 I am also participating in our religious rituals again.
 This initiative (wheelchair distribution) has given me hope to come back to the normal life I had and step towards a good and healthy life."
 Lalo from Umerkot

+"I am happy to be an artisan which is also our identity.
+I am thankful to Taanka for providing a platform for continuous learning and livelihood improvement for many women like me.
 I have been very fortunate as now I am contributing to the income of my family.
-I now see my children growing in a better and healthy environment.'
+I now see my children growing in a better and healthy environment."
 Koshiliya, a women artisan

 "The facilitator adopted a participatory approach through most of the training, which engaged participants in group exercises to promote peer learning.
 This brought the confidence out in me as all participants were provided with equal opportunities to reflect on our leadership style and its relevance and effectiveness in the context of Covid-19.
 I also learnt about new and existing leadership competencies based on research with contemporary leaders and sharpened my personal leadership skills and competencies through practical exercises."
-Saima Noreen, Sojhla Welfare Foundation garden in the kitchen is now a means of food diversification and food conservation for us."
+Saima Noreen, Sojhla Welfare Foundation to know how we can grow clean and healthy vegetables in our yards for our daily consumption when cooking food.
+The garden in the kitchen is now a means of food diversification and food conservation for us."